TheineAddict/Null-Expected/src/data/posts/author1/2025/10/_template-translating-itil-traditional-governance-modern-delivery.md

 | **Release Policy** | **Governance as Code / Policy Automation** | Define release criteria, risk thresholds, and approval logic | Formal governance statements are translated into executable rules. |
 | **Early Life Support (ELS)** | **Hypercare / Automated Rollback and Monitoring Windows** | Stabilize services immediately after deployment | Realized through telemetry, anomaly detection, and rollback orchestration. |

----

-*In this convergence of disciplines, ITIL’s vocabulary endures — not as a relic, but as a root system from which the languages of Agile, DevOps, and SRE continue to grow.
-The Release Manager’s task, now and ahead, is to cultivate fluency in both dialects: to preserve governance as a virtue while enabling change as a constant.*
+In this convergence of disciplines, ITIL’s vocabulary endures — not as a relic, but as a root system from which the languages of Agile, DevOps, and SRE continue to grow.
+The Release Manager’s task, now and ahead, is to cultivate fluency in both dialects: to preserve governance as a virtue while enabling change as a constant.

 ---